Our Work

 Part 4: domestic violence

-While direct technical support is an important part of our work, we also strive to put as much information as possible in writing so that advocates can access it on their own.
-So check out our publications page and advocacy tools page for resources that can help educate and empower.
+Publications and other advocacy tools.
+While direct technical support is an important part of our work, we also strive to put as much information as possible in writing so that advocates can access it independently.
+So check out our publications page and advocacy tools page for additional resources.